European Commission logo

 • Share of km run in urban/rural/highway streets

-• Load factor and road slope for trucks and busses
+• Load factor and road slope for trucks and buses

 • Size of tank and canister (for the evaporative part of the emissions only)